FoamScience/openfoam-apptainer-packaging/docs.md

         version: 2312
 ```

-You will then find `containers/basic/opencfd-openfoam.sif` (relative to where you run the ansible command).
+You will then find the resulting container at `containers/basic/opencfd-openfoam.sif`
+(relative to where you run the ansible command).
+Note that, by default, the build playbook
+will try to pull some base containers from a registry, and build them only if the pull is
+unsuccessful.
+Pull-related behaviour can be configured in a `pull` section
+(again, refer to [config.yaml](config.yaml) for an example).

 ## Build containers for your OpenFOAM projects